MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/samples/loading-from-file.md

 // Deserialize the LiQuiD format. var problem = LiQuiD.Deserialize($@"{root}\{filename}").First();

-// This extracts the `OrbitalIntegralHamiltonian` from problem
+// This is a data structure representing the Jordan-Wigner encoding
-// description format.
-var orbitalIntegralHamiltonian = problem.OrbitalIntegralHamiltonian;
+// of the Hamiltonian that we may pass to a Q# algorithm. var qSharpData = problem.ToQSharpFormat();
 ```

-Starting from any such instance of a `FermionHamiltonian`, quantum algorithms such as quantum phase estimation may be run.
+By following this process from any instance of Broombridge, or any intermediate step, quantum algorithms such as quantum phase estimation may be run on the specified electronic structure problem.